jdeweese1/cis-531-ml-project/project_paper/paper.md

 # Methodology

-1. Obtain pre-annotated ID dataset
+1. __Obtain pre-annotated ID dataset__

-   1. I first downloaded the dataset from the source, but this dataset only contained the tweet ID and coding value.
+I first downloaded the dataset from the source, but this dataset only contained the tweet ID and coding value.

-2. Preprocessing: Obtain actual tweet information [^my_repo_url]
+2. __Preprocessing: Obtain actual tweet information [^my_repo_url]__

-   1. Grab the corresponding tweets, using the Twitter API.
+Grab the corresponding tweets, using the Twitter API.
 Features obtained from this step include: Tweet author, text, time the Tweet was sent and other basic information.

-3. Clean data in the pipeline
+3. __Clean data in the pipeline__

    - Replace mentions, URLS, hashtags, etc
    - Fix encoding irregularities
    - Fix hanging whitespace
    - Remove emojis, and put them in their own column of the DataFrame

-4. Feature selection
+4. __Feature selection__

-   1. TFIDF matrix of vocabulary
+   1. TFIDF matrix of vocabulary - 3000 features

-   2. TFIDF of POS
+   2. TFIDF of POS - 2000 features

-   3. TFIDF of characters
+   3. TFIDF of characters - 3000 features

+   4. Count of kind of emojis - 200 features

    4. Number of people the tweet had mentioned